Enhancing Urban Flood Resilience Study – A Climate Adaptation Approach

-The traditional approach to flood mitigation where infrastructure designs are based on historic data is regarded as not suitable anymore in the face of new challenges.
+The traditional approach to flood mitigation, where infrastructure designs are based on historical data, is regarded as unsuitable in the face of new challenges.

-Dealing with the uncertainties of climate change and urban development needs a new approach or a new paradigm for land use planning, urban design, and an integrated approach to water service delivery.
+Dealing with the uncertainties of climate change and urban development requires a new approach or paradigm for land use planning, urban design, and integrated water service delivery.

-It requires cities to implement innovative structural and non-structural measures, a mix of green and grey infrastructures, supported by governmental policies and regulations.
-An integrated flood resilience strategy that not only improves the city’s capacity to cope with flooding but also supports the city’s liveability objectives by delivering social, environmental and economic benefits.
+It requires cities to implement innovative structural and non-structural measures, a mix of green and grey infrastructures supported by governmental policies and regulations.
+An integrated flood resilience strategy improves the city’s capacity to cope with flooding and supports the city’s liveability objectives by delivering social, environmental and economic benefits.

 The urban flood resilience framework focuses on measures to increase flood resilience while delivering broader liveability benefits.